-A B С ш 1 . • 7 3 Comments/Evidence 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 9.9 Managing professional responsibilities to maintain motivation and commitment to all students 6.7 Demonstrating professional responsibility, integrity, and ethical conduct
+Α В С D E 1 2 3 Comments/Evidence 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain motivation and commitment to all students 6.7 Demonstrating professional responsibility, integrity, and ethical conduct

-Satisfactory Definition 6.1 Reflecting on teaching practice in support of student learning Engages in reflection individually and with colleagues on the relationship between making adjustments in teaching practice and impact on the full range of 6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development Sets goals connected to the CSTP that are authentic, challenging, and based on self- assessment.
+Satisfactory Definition 6.1 Reflecting on teaching practice in support of student learning Engages in reflection individually and with colleagues on the relationship between making adjustments in teaching practice and impact on the full range of learners.
+6.2 Establishing professional goals and engaging in continuous and purposeful professional growth and development Sets goals connected to the CSTP that are authentic, challenging, and based on self- assessment.
 6.3 Collaborating with colleagues and the broader professional community to support teacher and student learning Collaborates with colleagues to improve student learning and reflect on teaching practice at the classroom level.
 6.4 Working with families to support student learning Provides opportunities and support for families to actively participate in the classroom and school.
 6.5 Engaging local communities in support of the instructional program Seeks available neighborhood and community resources.
-9.9 Managing professional responsibilities to maintain motivation and commitment to all students Maintains professional responsibilities and manages time and effort required to meet expectations.
+6.6 Managing professional responsibilities to maintain motivation and commitment to all students Maintains professional responsibilities and manages time and effort required to meet expectations.
 6.7 Demonstrating professional responsibility, integrity, and ethical conduct Prepares for and attends required meetings and collaborations.
 Fulfills the varied responsibilities of teaching as they relate to communications with students, parents, and colleagues.
 Models appropriate behavior in the school setting.

-STANDARD 7 Professional Responsibilities 1 2 m Comments

-Implements philosophy, goals, objectives, and policies of SSUSD

-Meeting timelines appropriately

-Supervise students in out-of-classroom activities appropriately

-Maintain appropriate records on student progress

-1]

-Comments Section: 1.
-Commendations and recommendations must include those relative to the Standards.
-2. Comments that indicate a need for improvement must include a written performance to tl ne St tand ommendations must include those relative to the Standards. a need for improvement must include a written performance plan attached to this evaluation form.
+STANDARD 7 Professional Responsibilities 1 2 3 Comments Implements philosophy, goals, objectives, and policies of SSUSD Meeting timelines appropriately Supervise students in out-of-classroom activities appropriately Maintain appropriate records on student progress Comments Section: Commendations and recommendations must include those relative to the Standards.
+Comments that indicate a need for improvement must include a written performance plan attached to this evaluation form.
+Overall Evaluation: Does not meet Standards Meets Standard - Distinguished Signature of Evaluator:] Dat e:

-Overall Evaluation:

-Does not meet Standards

-Meets Standard

-Meets Standard - Distinguished

-Signature of Evaluator: Date:

-Signature of Teacher: Date: او